oluwafenyi/comic-dl/README.md

 - `comic-dl download -l="<link>"`

-    Takes the link to a comic series and downloads all issues for that series.
+    Takes the readcomicsonline link to a comic series and downloads all issues for that series.
 No watching.

 - `comic-dl download <alias> -i=<n> | -a=<n> | -r=<n>-<m> | --all`